 What's the difference between a UX designer and a graphic designer?
 Learn what sets these roles apart and how you can transition between them.

-User experience design (UX design) and graphic design—these two design-centric job titles may sound similar, but they actually perform distinct tasks using different skill sets within the product development process.
+User experience design (UX design) and graphic design—these two design-centric job titles may sound similar.
+Still, they perform distinct tasks using different skill sets within the product development process.
 While graphic designers focus on visual elements, UX designers focus on the complete interaction between a user and a product.

 In this article, we’ll go over the difference between UX designers and graphic designers, clarify some other design roles, and discuss how you can make the transition from graphic design to UX.